SkillWrapper: Generative Predicate Invention for Task-level Robot Planning: Contents

-We first conduct experiments in Robotouille~\citep{gonzalez-pumariega2025robotouille}, which is a simulated grid world kitchen domain with an agent that has five high-level skills: \textit{Pick}, \textit{Place}, \textit{Cut}, \textit{Cook}, and \textit{Stack}.
-In the environment, there are several objects: a patty, lettuce, a top bun, and a bottom bun; there is also a cutting board and a stove for cutting the lettuce and cooking the patty, respectively.
-We design and categorize 50 abstract planning problems: 20 easy problems, whose optimal solutions have no more than 7 steps; 20 hard problems, whose optimal solutions have no more than 15 steps; and 10 impossible tasks that cannot be realized in the environment.
+We conduct experiments in Robotouille~\citep{gonzalez-pumariega2025robotouille}, a simulated kitchen environment with six objects and a robot with five skills.
+We design and categorize 50 skill planning problems for this domain: 20 easy problems, whose optimal solutions have at most 7 steps; 20 hard problems, whose optimal solutions have at most 15 steps; and 10 impossible tasks that cannot be realized in the environment, which a sound planning model must identify.
+We compare \sys{} against the following baselines: